 Learn how DB Schenker has used Axway API Management solution to connect its customers for better experience.

 - Consider transforming from a reactive to a proactive supply chain.
 Organizations should consider how they can leverage emerging technologies to transform operations to a more proactive process, as opposed to a reactionary one based on subsequent customer feedback.
 When used correctly, data-informed analytics provide the granular insight needed to create a proactive supply chain that anticipates customer needs and better alerts an organization to possible customer problems before they happen.

-Discover how Monoprix, a major French retailer, has used Axway Operational Intelligence technology to eliminate out-of-stocks.
+Discover how Monoprix, a major French retailer used Axway Operational Intelligence technology to eliminate out-of-stocks.